BYUCreateLab/CREATE_Lab_BJ_Printer/README.md

 # CREATE LAB Binder Jet Printer
-This repository contains code for Binder Jetting Printer's control system, and belongs to the CREATE Lab
+This repository contains code for custom host control software for a binder jetting printer developed by the BYU CREATE Lab.

 ## Dependencies
 - Galil API: gclib